OSA413/Sonic4_ModLoader/README.md

 In order to debug your installation (if it doesn't work for some reason), you can use [`protontricks-launch`](https://github.com/Matoking/protontricks?tab=readme-ov-file#flatpak-recommended) to run `AMBPatcher`, `Sonic4FilePatcher`, `amb-rs`, and `CsbEditor`.
 They all should work if .Net 6 and the packages needed for the game that Steam installs are installed.
 If not, [file an issue in this repository](https://github.com/OSA413/Sonic4_ModLoader/issues).

+ I'll probably like that it's possible to install application shortcut to the Mod Manager so you don't have to open your Folder manager again.
+Just after installation (when Mod Manager asks or when you press "Install" button in the settings) the `Sonic4Episode1ModManager.desktop` or `Sonic4Episode2ModManager.desktop` file appears in the root directory of the game.
+Just install the desktop file following [these steps (step 4.2 and step 4.3)](https://wiki.archlinux.org/title/Desktop_entries#Installation).
+After that you'll recieve the app installed and available in your shell/app list (idk how it's called please help).

 ----------------

 **If you are looking for AMBPatcher** (the predecessor of amb-rs):